antonykamp/antonykamp/README.md

 A software engineer and master's student at the HPI Potsdam.

-- 🔭 I’m primarily working for [krisenchat](https://krisenchat.de/) as technical project manager.
+- 🔭 I’m primarily working for [krisenchat](https://krisenchat.de/) as technical project manager and software engineer.
 - 👯 I’m looking to collaborate on more sustainable projects.
-- 🌱 I’m currently refreshing my knowledge about project management, team collaboration and [yGraalVM](https://github.com/oracle/graal).
+- 🌱 I’m currently refreshing my knowledge about project management, team collaboration and [GraalVM](https://github.com/oracle/graal).
 <!--
 **antonykamp/antonykamp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.